Choosing

 My

-own personal favorite astrological writer, at that time, Stephen Arroyo,
+own personal favorite astrological writer, at that time and still today,

-primarily used (at that time) Koch.
-It also appeared that the honorary
+Stephen Arroyo, primarily used (during that time) Koch.
+It also appeared

-grand-dad of astrological software, Rob Hand, was (at that time) primarily
+that the honorary grand-dad of astrological software, Rob Hand, was

 Fortunately,

-my Texas mentor at the time, with an extraordinary expertise
+my Texas mentor at the time, Penny, with an extraordinary expertise

-in and gift for working with Solar Arcs and midpoints, never made the
+in working with Solar Arcs and midpoints, never made the mistake of

-mistake of attempting to force a particular house system on me.
-She
+shoehorning a particular house system on me.
+She was wise (and patient)

 External